byronwall/excel-vba-book/book/04-summary-of-Selections/04-04-06 finding-a-Range-by-paring-down-or-up-an-existing-Range.md

 - Use a `Range` that you know is at the top of a block of data and use `End(xlDown)` to get to the bottom of the column.
   - This can be combined with `Range(Range, Range)` to get the full multi-cell `Range` to work through
-  - THis technique is very powerful when redefining the `Ranges` of a chart to include all of the cells (this can also be used for formulas too).
+  - This technique is very powerful when redefining the `Ranges` of a chart to include all of the cells (this can also be used for formulas too).
 - If you know your data has blanks, you can use `End()` to jump to the next non-blank cell. \* This is helpful if you are trying to fill in blank cells (TODO: add the Waterfall fill here)

 ##### RangeEnd.md